-

 This preinstalled snap allows an instance of MetaMask to sign messages using an SRP derived key.

-We really need an SRP bound encryption system too, to be able to pair devices properly.
+We really need an SRP bound encryption system too.

 eth_getEncryptionPublicKey